Institutions of society examples. Social institution: concept, types, functions

 1) social integration of society;

-2) safety of life of people and society as a whole;
+2) life safety of people and society as a whole;

 3) distribution of resources and social benefits;